Gregory Polanco: Toronto Blue Jays (2021)

 On August 31, 2021, Polanco signed a minor league contract with the Toronto Blue Jays.
 Polanco played in 24 games for the Triple-A Buffalo Bisons, hitting .374 with nine home runs and 24 RBIs.
 Polanco became a free agent following the season.

 Yomiuri Giants

 On January 5, 2022, Polanco signed with the Yomiuri Giants of Nippon Professional Baseball.

 Chiba Lotte Marines

 On December 27, 2022, Polanco signed with the Chiba Lotte Marines of Nippon Professional Baseball.

 World Baseball Classic

 He played in the 2017 World Baseball Classic, and following the conclusion of the tournament, he was named to the 2017 All-World Baseball Classic team.

 Personal life

 Polanco is from Villa Mella, Santo Domingo, where both of his parents are police officers.
-Polance began dating Africa Rodriguez in 2019.
-Polanco and Rodriguez have one child, a boy, born March of 2021.
+Polanco began dating Africa Rodriguez in 2019.
+Polanco and Rodriguez have one child, a boy, born March 2021.